Tanishk-11/AmbedkarGPT-Intern-Task/README.md

 Step 3: Create Project Files

-This repository contains main.py and this README.md.
+This repository should contain main.py and this README.md.
 You must create the other two required files.

 Create requirements.txt:
 Create a file named requirements.txt and paste the following dependencies into it: